-Once this infrastructure is in place, customers above 200 kW would have the incentives to reduce their consumption during the highest priced hours -- that is, at precisely those times when rising demand and supply shortages threaten blackouts.
-The meters and utility billing systems would record their hourly energy usage, and the customer bills would properly reflect the energy savings (and its full marginal value) by each customer.
+Once this infrastructure is in place, customers on RTP rates would have the incentives to reduce their consumption during the highest priced hours -- that is, at precisely those times when rising demand and supply shortages threaten blackouts.
+The meters and utility billing systems would record their hourly energy usage, and the customer bills would properly reflect any energy savings (and its full marginal value) accomplished by each customer.

 Equally important, metered customers would have the incentive to install more sophisticated communication equipment and controllers that would respond automatically to the real-time price shutting down equipment and otherwise reducing load when the prices exceeded certain levels.
 Energy reductions could then become more-or-less automatic during high-price shortage conditions, adding to the total system reliability and making the ISO’s job of keeping the lights on easier.
+We believe that there are substantial proportions of end-use loads that can be directly influenced in these ways without significantly disrupting basic commercial and business activities.

 Finally, if the ISO is able to implement a day-ahead market by this summer, a broader range of demand responses would be possible from these same metered customers.
 In other regions, ISOs have determined that many more customers can respond through this day-ahead mechanism than can respond in the short notice period in which the real-time market must operate.